 The amount of annuity depends on several factors, such as interest rates and your age.
 You also have some choice over the type of annuity, for example whether you want a flat-rate pension or one that increases each year, and whether you also want to provide for dependants’ benefits in the event of your death.

 Annuities are subject to annuity rates which in turn are affected by interest rates.
-When interest rates rise, the organisation selling annuities is able to obtain a greater income from each pound in your AVC fund, and therefore can provide a higher pension.
+When interest rates rise, the organisation selling annuities can obtain a greater income from each pound in your AVC fund, and therefore can provide a higher pension.
 A fall in interest rates reduces the pension which can be purchased.

-If you draw your AVCs at the same time as your LGPS pension, you may be able to take some or all of your AVCs as a tax-free lump sum providing, when added to the automatic LGPS lump sum as detailed on page 11, the total lump sum does not exceed 25% of the lifetime allowance, which for the year 2018/19 is £257,500 (£1,030,000 x 25%).
-However, if you have previously taken payment of (‘crystallised’) pension benefits you will have already used up some of your lifetime allowance, therefore the maximum taxfree cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance
+If you take your AVCs at the same time as your LGPS pension, you may be able to take some or all of your AVCs as a tax-free lump sum providing, when added to the automatic LGPS lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25% of the capital value of your LGPS benefits, nor does it exceed 25% of the lifetime allowance, which for the year 2019/20 is £263,750 (£1,055,000 x 25%).
+However, if you have previously taken payment of (‘crystallised’) pension benefits you will have already used up some of your lifetime allowance, therefore the maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.

-If you retire and draw your AVCs later, you can then normally only have up to 25% of your AVC fund as a lump sum.
+If you retire and take your AVCs later, you can then normally only have up to 25% of your AVC fund as a lump sum.

 Transferring your AVC fund to another scheme